 Around the Toilet (AtT) is a cross-disciplinary, arts-based research project funded by the AHRC Connected Communities programme, which explores the toilet as a place of exclusion and belonging.
 The project is based at Sheffield Hallam University with researchers working across three universities in the north of England.

-If you would like more information about the research, please contact us on firstname.lastname@example.org.
+If you would like more information about the Around the Toilet project please contact Jen Slater on email@example.com.

 Header image: © Loranchet / Sinks in the public toilet of the Castle Terrace Parking Garage in Edinburgh, Scotland / Wikimedia Commons

 Hoists are definitely essential (but mostly overlooked); without them my little brother can’t use the toilet.
 It’s a shame that so many ‘accessible’ toilets are not actually accessible for everyone.

 He’s excluded from going to so many places because he cannot use their toilets, even when they’re supposed to be accessible.
 It’s so sad that disabled people are still excluded in this way.